 A Class B NOL is incurred from losses in tax years beginning after December 31, 2017.
-These NOLs cannot be carried back unless they were incurred in 2018, 2019, and 2020 (see the CARES Act for more information).
+These NOLs cannot be carried back unless they were incurred in 2018, 2019, and 2020 (under the CARES act provisions).
 They can be carried forward indefinitely.
 Class B NOLs resulting from farming losses can be carried back two years.
 Class B NOLs are subject to the federal NOL limitations.